mystic-lab/axelar-transfer/README.md

 );
 ```

-Axelar will now take the message and handle the rest running it on the desination chain (Ethereum here)!
+Axelar will now take the message and handle the rest running it on the desination chain (Avalanche here)!